I read about some new research study weekly that tells of the detriments of inflammation on the body.

 A healthy immune system recognizes, identifies, remembers, attacks, and destroys bacteria, viruses, fungi, parasites, cancer cells, or any health-damaging agents not normally present in the body.
 A defective immune system, on the other hand, wreaks havoc throughout the host by directing antibodies against its own tissues.

 Any disease in which cytotoxic cells are directed against self-antigens in the body’s tissues is considered autoimmune in nature.
 Such diseases include, but are not limited to, celiac disease, Crohn’s disease, pancreatitis, systemic lupus erythematosus, Sjogren’s syndrome, Hashimoto’s thyroiditis, and other endocrinopathies.
-Allergies and multiple sclerosis are also the result of disordered immune functioning.
+Allergies and multiple sclerosis are also the results of disordered immune functioning.

 Thanks to Life Extension for this excellent explanation of autoimmune disease.